 All those times Saul had tried to kill David, and now David is feeling guilty for cutting off a fragment of Saul’s robe!

-Is this too small a thing, to get ashamed of?
+Is this too small a thing, to be ashamed of?

 No, it is not.